Pushkarm029/Backend-Development-Notes/ComputerNetworking.md

 -  The technique was originally used to bypass the need to assign a new address to every host when a network was moved, or when the upstream Internet service provider was replaced, but could not route the network's address space.

 ### **Data Link Layer (TCP)**

-This layer is the protocol layer that transfers data between nodes on a network segment across the physical layer.
+- This layer is the protocol layer that transfers data between nodes on a network segment across the physical layer.

+- transfers in frame.
+- frame contains data link layer address of sender & IP address of destination.

+- whenever a new device is connected to router, it is then connected to DHCP, the DHCP will provide a IP to device.

+- every connected have a ip address as well as data link layer address.

+- before sending any data its check the ARP cache , this process is known as address resolution protocol.

+- Data link layer addresses is known as mac addresses.

 Data Link Layer Functions